 Next to the white statue of Szent István, I look down upon the glimmering Danube.
 Or rather, the Mária Valéria bridge connecting the two countries.
 Since its opening in 1895, the bridge has been destroyed twice.
 The latest incarnation was opened twenty years ago.

-The allure of exploration is irresistable and an hour later I was walking across the bridge into Slovakia.
+The allure of exploration is irresistable and an hour later we were walking across the bridge into Slovakia.

 The Slovakian border town of Štúrovo may not be the most exiting sight, but it was fun to walk around.
 Passed a few closed shops and the statue of Ján III.
 Sobieski.
 Finally we found an open place and sat down for an ice-cold pint of Zlatý Bažant.